ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

         searchReply = 0;
     }

 **Note:** Depending upon the plugin backend that was chosen, the search results may contain places which have further details that can be fetched on a place by place basis.
-To fetch these other details see `Fetching Place
-Details </sdk/apps/qml/QtLocation/location-places-cpp/#fetching-place-details>`_ .
+To fetch these other details see `Fetching Place Details </sdk/apps/qml/QtLocation/location-places-cpp/#fetching-place-details>`_ .

-.. rubric:: Recommendations
-   :name: recommendations

 Recommendations can be retrieved by supplying a place id via QPlaceSearchRequest::setRecommendationId().
 Any places similar to the given place are retrieved.

-.. rubric:: Paging
-   :name: paging

 If the plugin supports paging, the limit parameter may be provided to the search request.

 .. code:: cpp

     QPlaceSearchRequest searchRequest;
     searchRequest.setLimit(15); //specify how many results are to be retrieved.

-.. rubric:: Fetching Place Details
-   :name: fetching-place-details

 A place that has been returned from a search request may have more details that can be fetched.
 The following demonstrates how to check if there are further details and if so how to request them.

 .. code:: cpp